ykharitonov/ykharitonov/README.md

 Coder | C & JavaScript enjoyer

-Привет! 👋 I’m Yulian or Julian (Юлиан), some guy from Russia who likes to write code in C and JavaScript (and sometimes suffer because of it, but it’s fine).
+Hello Привет! 👋 I’m Yulian or Julian (Юлиан), some guy from Russia who likes to write code in C and JavaScript (and sometimes suffer because of it, but it’s fine).
 I do low-level stuff in C when I feel smart, and then switch to JavaScript when I want to make shiny things on the web.
 Balance, right? )

 On GitHub, I mostly upload my experiments, half-finished projects, and things I do to avoid doing real work.
 But hey, maybe someone will find them useful (or at least funny).
 I like open-source because it’s like sharing your homework with the whole world, but cooler.